-Of course, to determine any level of social performance you need to establish indicators to measure that performance.
+Of course, to determine any level of social performance, you need to establish indicators to measure that performance.
 The SP14 Audit guide defines the importance of social indicators:

 Social Performance Assessment

 While guides, like the audit document linked and shown above, give organizations a useful starting point to execute these processes, they shouldn’t be considered the end-all solution.
-Other frameworks can complement these audits, especially existing metrics frameworks which are commonly used across different social sector areas.
+Other frameworks can complement these audits, especially existing metrics frameworks commonly used across different social sector areas.

-We’ll take a look at an example using the same indicator shown in the image above, “% clients living in rural areas.”
+We’ll look at an example using the same indicator shown in the image above, “% clients living in rural areas.”
 Given the nature of the work of MFIS, this will be a commonly used indicator.
 Framing it within the IRIS metrics language, Client Individuals: Rural (PI1190), enables organizations to report to external stakeholders in a reporting language that is more broadly understood (especially when compared to customized metrics).

 Remember the social goals mentioned above?
 Those flow into indicator decisions -- choosing a framework like IRIS, for example -- and ultimately help create the final metrics package.
 The image shown here demonstrates how the TOC-driven process moves through these decisions.

-With a TOC-focused approach, the Sopact Impact Cloud can help you grapple with the social performance audit, whether you are an MFI or not, leveraging its comprehensive metrics packages, and end-to-end functionality for impact management.
+With a TOC-focused approach, the Sopact Impact Cloud can help you grapple with the social performance audit, whether you are an MFI or not, leveraging its comprehensive metrics packages and end-to-end functionality for impact management.